qwd/dev-site/content/en/docs/finance/billing-and-payment.md

 If a bill is not paid by the due date, it will be marked with a "Overdue" status and your developer services will be disrupted, so please complete payment of your bill as soon as possible.

-> <strong>WARNING:</strong> Your account will be suspended if the "outstanding" over 30 days.
+> **WARNING:** Your account will be suspended if the "outstanding" over 30 days.
 {.bqdanger}
 ## Refund

 You can request a refund for both the savings plans and the positive balance, where the savings plans must not be active and no VAT invoice has been issued.
 Refund for balance will be made the following month when the pay-as-you-go subscription is billed.

-All refunds are subject to a <strong>5% transaction fee</strong> and the refund amount will be issued to the original payment methods.
+All refunds are subject to a **5% transaction fee** and the refund amount will be issued to the original payment methods.
 To request a refund, please [submit a ticket](https://console.qweather.com/support/ticket/new/).

 Refunds cannot be requested if your account has been suspended or payments have been made for more than 180 days.